twikah/twikah.github.io/_posts/2021-01-21-outsystems-datepicker-pt2.md

 <br>

 &nbsp;&nbsp;&nbsp;&nbsp; 2.
 On the flow of the *OnReady* action, **I added a JavaScript widget**.
-I opened it, created as many input parameters as Date Pickers on the screen — in my case, I created 2 and named them *StartContainerId* and *EndContainerId*;
+I created as many input parameters as Date Pickers on the screen — in my case, I added 2 and named them *StartContainerId* and *EndContainerId*;

 <br>